Dwise8901/alx-backend-user-data/0x02-Session_authentication/README.md

 Overload def create_session(self, user_id=None): that creates and stores new instance of UserSession and returns the Session ID
 Overload def user_id_for_session_id(self, session_id=None): that returns the User ID by requesting UserSession in the database based on session_id
 Overload def destroy_session(self, request=None): that destroys the UserSession based on the Session ID from the request cookie
-Update api/v1/app.py to instantiate auth with SessionDBAuth if the environment variable AUTH_TYPE is equal to session_db_auth.
+Update api/v1/app.py to instantiate auth with SessionDBAuth if the environment variable AUTH_TYPE is equal to session_db_auth